rstrube/rstrube.github.io/docs/virtualization/kvm-qemu-cpu-pinning.md

   </cputune>
 ```

+!!! tip

+    If your host machine is running an AMD EPYC/Ryzen CPU please see: [[kvm-qemu-amd-cpu-configuration]] to perform additional CPU configuration.

 See also:

 * <https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#CPU_pinning>

-*Note: if your host machine is running an AMD EPYC/Ryzen CPU please see: [[kvm-qemu-amd-cpu-configuration]] to perform additional CPU configuration.*